mbradle/docker_single_zone/README.md

 **pwd**

 In the instructions below, you should simply be able to use the commands verbatim (most likely, you will simply cut and paste).
-If not, replace the *$PWD* present with the string that is returned by the *pwd* command.
+If that does not work, replace the *$PWD* present with the string that is returned by the *pwd* command.
 Now download the data.
 Type:

 **docker run -it -v $PWD/work/input/data_pub:/data_directory -e VAR=data webnucleo/data_download**